swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-9-track-model-evolution-in-the-cicd-pipeline-with-cml.md

 ### Update the CI/CD pipeline configuration file

-We will enhance the CI/CD pipeline by adding an automated report comparing new parameters and new metrics to the main branch, and published as a comment.
+You will enhance the CI/CD pipeline by adding an automated report comparing new parameters and new metrics to the main branch, and published as a comment.

 These additions will enable a comprehensive analysis of branches and facilitate